sagemath/trac_to_gh/Issue 6165.md

 # Issue 6165: new maxima spkg that enhances eigenvector results so they can be useable from symbolics

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6165

 Original creator: jason